lmveprog/minigpt/README.md

 at this size, and it keeps the focus on the architecture rather than scale. the exact same code just gets bigger (`n_layer`, `n_embd`, more data) to become a real gpt.

-## license

-code is mit. the training text is *Candide* by Voltaire, public domain (project gutenberg).